Last Updated on

 Things to Do in and Around Rutland VT

-There are over 2,000 Rockwell renderings here, on decades-old magazine covers that offer a look at the issues of the day; like the September 2, 1939 headline ominously alerting the populace to “Communist Wreckers in American Labor.”
+There are over 2,000 Rockwell renderings here, on decades-old magazine covers that offer a look at the issues of the day.
+Most intriguing?
+The September 2, 1939 headline ominously alerting the populace to “Communist Wreckers in American Labor.”

 As famous as he was for his magazine illustrations, however, Rockwell’s ads for Ticonderoga Pencils, Mobil Oil, Beacon Blankets and other products were just as homespun.
 You can purchase any number of original Saturday Evening Post magazine covers (some with address label still attached) for just $35 at the shop next to the museum.

-SKI: Killington and Pico are both close by, and the reason most people visit here in winter.
+Both Killington and Pico are close by, and the reason most people visit here in winter.
 But if you are not a skier, use the above ideas to explore.

 Where to Eat in Greater Rutland VT

-EAT: Roots, Rutland VT.
-I’ve never had Chicken Thighs quite like these: tasty, tender and glazed in Vermont honey-butter ($20).
-I’d return for these delectable treats alone, but this popular farm-to-fork eatery is also known for its craft cocktails, house-made pastas ($18), Emu Meatloaf ($19), and a Signature Cheese Fondue ($10) incorporating local milk and cheese.
+I’ve never had Chicken Thighs quite like these: tasty, tender and glazed in Vermont honey-butter.
+I’d return for these delectable treats alone.
+But this popular farm-to-fork eatery is also known for its craft cocktails, house-made pastas, Emu Meatloaf , and a Signature Cheese Fondue that incorporates local milk and cheese.